carolinamsc/carolinamsc/README.md

 ### Hi there, I'm Carolina Castro 👋👩‍🔬

 - 👩 I'm a pharmacist who's finishing a Master's Degree in Molecular Biology, more specifically working with Synthetic Biology, and in transition to the Technology Area;
-- 🌱 I'm currently learning HTML, CSS, JavaScript and C#.
-Also interested in Python and Java;
+- 🌱 I'm currently learning HTML, CSS, JavaScript, Java and C#.
+Also interested in Python and Ruby;
 - 📫 How to reach me: carolina.mscastro@gmail.com

 <div align="display: inline_block">